runwayml/avtensor/README.md

 avtensor is a Rust library with Python bindings that decodes video, audio and images into `torch.Tensor`s using FFmpeg.
-It is built for ML data-loading pipelines: data moves directly from FFmpeg frames into tensors, and the GIL is released while decoding.
+It is built for ML data-loading pipelines: data moves directly from FFmpeg frames into tensors.
 Inputs can be local files, `gs://` / `s3://` objects or any HTTP(S) URL.

 - Decode-time transforms inside FFmpeg: resize, frame-rate resampling,